CP1401/Practicals/prac_07/README.md

 Good job.
 Or was it?
 Double-check that you said it correctly.
 If you didn't... notice that you had trouble with attention to detail.
 This is a fairly normal issue, but one that programmers need to deal with more so than 'regular' people.
 You need to continue to systematically build your attension to detail ;)

+For this question, just write whether you read the statement correctly the first time or not.

 ## Reflection